Ndaboom/bigbluebutton-presentation-recorder/README.md

    ```

 2. The tool will:
+   - Ask you for the meeting playback url
    - Open the recording in a headless browser
    - Start playback automatically
    - Show real-time progress